blytkerchan/blytkerchan.github.io/_posts/2017-10-15-the-logging-problem.markdown

 ## Getting the messages

-In a recent ((Publication of this post is significantly delayed to allow the implementation in question to be patented before this hits the web.)) implementation to solve this problem in Windows Embedded Compact, I redirected `OEMWriteDebugString` to a driver by creating an I/O Control in the OAL to which function pointers within the (kernel-mode) driver are given (one to set the pointer, one to read the current value).
+In a recent[^1] implementation to solve this problem in Windows Embedded Compact, I redirected `OEMWriteDebugString` to a driver by creating an I/O Control in the OAL to which function pointers within the (kernel-mode) driver are given (one to set the pointer, one to read the current value).
 Hooking in then really becomes quite easy:

-    // pseudo-code: do not expect this to compile PFN_WriteDebugString previous_function_pointer__;

-    void hookFunctionPointers()
-    {
-        if (!KernelIoControl(get_functions, 0, 0, &previous_function_pointer__, sizeof(previous_function_pointer__), 0)) throw ...;
-        PFN_WriteDebugString the_hook = writeDebugString;
-        if (!KernelIoControl(set_functions, &the_hook, sizeof(the_hook), 0, 0, 0)) throw ...;
-    }
+[^1]: Publication of this post is significantly delayed to allow the implementation in question to be patented before this hits the web.

+{% gist 9702620403f11773fe3b1200ce785eee kernel-hooks.cpp %}

 and all the `writeDebugString` hook function needs to do is queue the message.
 We make sure that for debug messages, the OEM function also gets called at some point -- either directly in the hook or elsewhere -- so the solution appears transparent.